battleoverflow/jinx/src/ORM/README.md

 # Cloud (ORM)

-Cloud is the ORM for Jinx.
+Cloud is the aptly named internal Object-Relational Mapping (ORM) algorithm for the Jinx Framework